 Personal Property Exemptions

-New Hampshire law allows filers to safeguard several kinds of tangible property.
-The value of many categories of tangible property is generally calculated according to “garage sale” pricing, so it tends to go a long way.
+New Hampshire law allows filers to protect several kinds of tangible property.
 Unless otherwise noted, the following personal property exemptions may be claimed for their full value:

 Beds and bedding for family use

 Books for family use (up to $800)